alex-waiganjo/alx_html_css/README.md

-# This Repo contains  landing page project done in Html and Css
+# This Repo contains a landing page project done in Html and Css